Fil/d3-geo-voronoi/README.md

 If you use NPM, `npm install d3-geo-voronoi`.
 Otherwise, download the [latest release](https://github.com/d3/d3-geo-voronoi/releases/latest).

+_Note: not available on npm yet. <strike>I don't know how to do it!<strike> It's alpha._

 ## API Reference

 <a href="#geo-voronoi" name="geo-voronoi">#</a> d3.<b>geoVoronoi</b>([data])
 [<>](https://github.com/d3/d3-geo-voronoi/blob/master/src/geoVoronoi.js "Source")

-Creates a new *spherical* Voronoi layout. `data` can be passed as an array of [lon, lat] coordinates, an array of GeoJSON features, or a GeoJSON FeatureCollection objects.
+Creates a new *spherical* Voronoi layout. _data_ can be passed as an array of [lon, lat] coordinates, an array of GeoJSON features, or a GeoJSON FeatureCollection.

 The following methods are similar to [d3-voronoi](https://github.com/d3/d3-voronoi/)'s methods: